 “Experience: that most brutal of teachers.
 But you learn, my God do you learn.” - C.S.
 Lewis

-Nineteen years ago I was introduced into real estate.
+Twenty-three years ago I was introduced into real estate.
 A 22-year old kid, barely out of college, living paycheck-to-paycheck in a “just okay” Scottsdale apartment.
-It was 1998.
 Hired to revamp the marketing strategies for a local chain of hair salons based in high-end resorts, just turned out to be a glorified receptionist position.
 What I had back then was adequate.
 Life was good; it was enough.
 At times rough, but it was enough.
 I was happy.

 While working at the salon at the Scottsdale Princess, a client, who I’d regularly exchange pleasantries with during her regular visits, stopped me.
 She asked about my situation so I explained being sidetracked from my original task of marketing and the obvious feeling of being undervalued.
 “My husband and I are looking to hire someone like you,” she said.
 I hadn’t a clue what they did.
 It didn’t matter, I was in the market of trying to build a better life for myself.

 My training began in their home office, organizing piles of files, learning the ins and outs of listing properties, all while going to real estate school.
 Once licensed, they felt comfortable enough with my ability to perform, I was qualified to answer the phone and field requests on their behalf.
-My ego thought I’d be running the company soon, but Mary and Dennis kept yanking on my leash, ever reminding me to use my position to learn as much about real estate from the ground up - that it’d benefit me for the rest of my life.
+My ego thought I’d be running the company soon, but they kept yanking on my leash, ever reminding me to use my position to learn as much about real estate from the ground up - that it’d benefit me for the rest of my life.
+They were right.

-I’m certainly not the best Realtor, too many already claim that and I have no time for arguments.
-I’m okay, in a very comfortable sort of way.
+I’m certainly not going to boast that I am the best Realtor, too many already claim that and I have no time for arguments.
 I’m not into cold-calling or high-pressure sales.
-You can call me Arizona’s Okayest Real Estate Agent.
 Whether you’re a first-time homebuyer nervous as hell or looking at downsizing your empty nest, I will make myself available.
 You deserve a resource, not a sales pitch.
 Learning about real estate from the ground up then getting my license, that was the better route because the lowest portion of an authentic totem pole is usually reserved for the master carver.
 And I’m okay with that.